Cloud-Native vs. Cloud-Enabled PACS: Why the Difference Matters for 2026

 Most major PACS vendors built their core codebases 15 or 20 years ago.
 These systems were designed as Monolithic Applications intended to run on physical servers in a hospital basement.

 When the market demanded “Cloud,” these vendors couldn’t just rewrite millions of lines of code overnight.
 Instead, they adopted a strategy called “Lift and Shift.”
-They took their existing monolithic software, wrapped it in a virtual machine (VM), and hosted it on Amazon AWS or Microsoft Azure.
+They took their existing monolithic software, wrapped it in a virtual machine (VM), and hosted it on a cloud-based provider like Amazon AWS or Microsoft Azure.

 This is Cloud-Enabled PACS.